ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GeneralReference_4_Eng.md

 This indicates the execution level of global transactions set for the DBLINK_GLOBAL_TRANSACTION_LEVEL property in the session.
 For further information about the DBLINK_GLOBAL_TRANSACTION_LEVEL property, please refer to Chapter 2.

--   0: remote statement execution level
+-   0: Remote statement execution level

--   1: simple transaction commit level
+-   1: Simple transaction commit level

 -   2: Two-Phase Commit